Site Logo

 The following introduces the MEMS Microphone output interface categories:

 1. Analog Single-ended: This is a commonly used format, and the price is usually lower than the Differential type.
-The sensitivity is usually in the range of -38dBV ~ 40dBV.
+The sensitivity is generally in the range of -38dBV ~ 40dBV.
 All the audio codec microphone inputs support this signal and make it the most popular one.
 But when designing the PCB circuit for this kind of microphone, noise can be avoided referring to Fig. 1

 Fig.2 Analog MEMS Mic differential ended